The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 We all love travel hacks that save us money and time.
 Luckily, there are three important types of services or “memberships” you can take advantage of to make travel more economical and convenient: annual plans, loyalty programs, and subscription services.

-But are each of these really that different?
-How do travel subscriptions work compared to annual plans?
-Are any of them worth the money?
 To answer these questions, and to make sure you’re getting the most out of your travel dollars, Seven Corners created the ultimate guide to these travel plans and programs.

 What Is an Annual Travel Plan?